Rochester Cathedral Ceremony

 If your friends and relatives are unable to attend the ceremony in person, live coverage of your ceremony will be available to watch online.

-If your family and friends are joining you for your special day but are not able to attend the ceremony, there will be live coverage of the graduation ceremony streamed in the RWg21 lecture theatre on the Rowan Williams Court campus.
+If your family and friends are joining you for your special day but are not able to attend the ceremony, there will be live coverage of the graduation ceremony streamed in the RWg21 lecture theatre in the Rowan Williams Court on Medway campus.

-Please note that there are no cloakroon facilities at graduation events and luggage cannot be left unattended.
+Please note that there are no cloakroom facilities at graduation events and luggage cannot be left unattended.

 Remembering your day